January 2026: Quadrantids meteor shower and more skywatching events to start the new year

 A girl observing stars, planets, the Moon, and the night sky with an astronomical telescope (Representative Cover Image Source: Getty | m-gucci)

-The year 2025 was eventful for skygazers, starting with the planetary conjunction of Venus, Saturn, and Mars in January, to the Eta Aquarid Meteors in May, and finally 3I/ATLAS's closest approach in December.
+The year 2025 was eventful for skygazers, starting with the planetary conjunction of Venus and Saturn in January, to the Eta Aquarid Meteors in May, and finally 3I/ATLAS's closest approach in December.
 2026 won't be too disappointing either.
 January itself has four major events lined up that should tingle every skygazer's curiosity.
 Read more about them:

 The Quadrantids meteor shower